officialXGalaxy/XGalaxy/README.md

-XGalaxy Core 1.0.0
+xGalaxy Core 1.0.0
 ===============================

 http://www.xgalaxycoin.ca

-What is XGalaxy?
+What is xGalaxy?
 ----------------

 XGalaxy-Coin is a fully decentralised cryptocurrency built on the premise of providing anonymity, speed, fair mining by being ASIC-resistant and reliability by the usage of Masternodes.